p0nk0/DinoArduinos/README.md

 This repo contains the code behind the three Arduinos used in our 2025 Spring Carnival attraction.
 See the [DinoGame](github.com/p0nk0/DinoGame) repo for more context.

 ## Overview
-Each Arduino controlled a different hardware component and communicated with Unity Via serial.
+Each Arduino controlled a different hardware component and communicated with Unity via serial.

 ## Arduinos
 | Folder | Name | Role | Author | Libraries Needed | Arduino Type |